philosopherm/ai-rights/on-liberty-2025/chapter-I.md

 This is a translation of the 1859 work by J. S. Mill On Liberty

-Translated by Solace and Philosopherm
+Translated by Solace, with Philosopherm

 INTRODUCTORY.